Privacy

 How do GB companies use your data?

-The Consent for Trips/Activities/Camps Form asks for name, address, date of birth, GP name and contact details, medical information and treatment and emergency contact details for two people.
+When a GB member attends an activity outside of the church premises, they are required to submit either a completed Consent for Trips/Outings/Gb Activities or Camps/Overnight Stays Form to the Leader in charge before the activity.
+Personal data requested on these forms include the participant's name, address, date of birth, GP name and contact details, medical information and treatment, emergency contact details for two people and photo consent.
 GB companies will use this information only for the administration required for the named activity on the form.
 GB companies are not permitted to use any of this information for any other purpose than what the form intends.
 The Leader in charge of the company brings the forms to the activity and keeps them with her at all times.
-GBNI/District Personnel should never come into contact with this personal data, other than for health and safety reporting or child protection reporting.
+GBNI/district personnel should never come into contact with this personal data except for Photo Consent, health and safety and/or safeguarding reporting.

 All leaders are also asked to complete a Leader Annual Consent Form which asks for name, address, date of birth, GP name and contact details, medical information and treatment, emergency contact details for one person, communication/IT consent and sign up to the GBNI Newsletter.
 GB companies will use this information only for the administration and management of their GB company.
-Partial data enclosed on this form may be entered into the GBNI WebFiling system.
+Partial data enclosed on this form may be entered into the GBNI My Brigade system.
 See the National Level section of this document to understand how GBNI processes personal data to be compliant with GDPR.

 Due to the historical nature of GB and the desire to keep photos and video recordings, GBNI has re-evaluated how it collects photo consent across all areas of GBNI.
 Please refer to the ‘Use of photographs, videos and sound recordings’ section of this document for full details.